komuw/sewer/README.md

 Sewer is a Let's Encrypt(ACME) client.
 It's name is derived from Kenyan hip hop artiste, Kitu Sewer.

-- This is the trunk, moving towards a 0.8.4 release.
+- This is crypto work, intended for the 0.8.4 release.
 No notes yet.
 - The stable release is [0.8.3](https://komuw.github.io/sewer/notes/0.8.3-notes).
 - More history in the [CHANGELOG](https://komuw.github.io/sewer/CHANGELOG).